DataONEorg/dataone-web/content/plus.md

 # -- FAIR section --
 fair:
   title: Make your data FAIR
-  intro: Help your community improve data discovery, accessibility, interoperability, and reuse with quantitative metadata quality assessment using the FAIR principles.
+  intro: Help your community improve data discovery, accessibility, interoperability, and reusability with quantitative metadata quality assessment using the FAIR principles.
 Get reports for individual datasets, portal collections, or an entire repository.
   cta:
     ctatext: Learn more about FAIR
     ctalink: https://www.dataone.org/webinars/quantifying-fair-metadata-improvement-and-guidance-dataone-repository-network